TBG

 Balcony: You can lower the cover over the air conditioner and/or bring the Poang rocking chair onto the balcony if you want to spend some time out there.
 The cats will want to come out with you but they must be harnessed and leashed to be outside (though they hate their harnesses and we only have 1 right now).

 Plant: We have one plant in the living room.
 You can give it some water if you notice the leaves drooping but it's pretty resilient.
-You may even catch the cats munching on it - it's safe (they also love spinach)
+You may even catch the cats munching on it - it's safe (they also love spinach).

 Google Home: Located on the DVD player, she can provide some entertainment by asking for a radio station ("hey Google, play 102.1 The Edge") or specific music ("hey Google, play a Pearl Jam station") or answer simple questions ("hey google, what time does the Eaton Center open" or "hey google, is it safe for cats to eat popcorn") but we don't pay for any subscriptions so results definitely vary.